Maximinodotpy/articles/018 - Vertical Split Web Component/_blog/article.md

+---
-# Split Container Web Component
+name: 'Split Container Web Component'
-**let us learn together how to make a custom HTML element with JavaScript by making a resizeable split container.**
+description: 'let us learn together how to make a custom HTML element with JavaScript by making a resizeable split container.'
+---

 ## Idea